quiltdata/quiltcore/ALGEBRA.md

 There are several useful entities that are similar to Objects or KObjects but do not satisfy the above definition.
 This includes:

 - the global Context
+> AK: needs definition

 - various DataStores (eg, S3 buckets or local folders)
+> Above you name SQL tables so I don't understand what a DS is.

 We will occasionally refer to these as Pseudo-Objects to emphasize that, while part of the Algebra, they don't have all the same semantics as true Objects.